Skarkii/wsl_arch_setup/README.md

 # wsl_arch_setup

-This is my a script that sets up Arch Linux WSL with the configuration I want.
+This is a script that sets up Arch Linux WSL with the configuration I want.

 Currently is has the following functions:
 - Installing lots of commonly used packages